Right after a relapse, the mind often moves toward one of two reactions: self-attack or avoidance.

 8. What am I proud of from the last week, even with this setback?

-The real power of a relapse journal shows up after several entries.
+The value of a relapse journal becomes clearer after several entries.
 Once a month, review what you have written.
 Look for:

 • Repeating triggers.
 The same emotion, time of day, or situation showing up across multiple entries.